 To learn more, read this article HERE!!
 Or, to make lightning in a bottle at home, try this experiment.
 Mystery History has some great photos HERE.

 I also saw a baby coatí in almost every direction when visiting Las Cataratas de Iguazú/ Iguazú Falls in Argentina.
-They were running around everywhere.
+These little guys were running around everywhere.
 For more information on the coatí, visit THIS LINK.

 ARGENTINA: This terrifyingly high “Tren a las nubes” (Train to the Clouds) in Argentina is, well, terrifyingly high!
 Students are in the middle of creating a model of it out of Popsicle sticks.
 Check out this video compilation of “The World’s Most Extreme and Dangerous Railways”, including trains in Argentina (Tren a las nubes, 7:35), Ecuador (Nariz del diablo, 1:47), and Peru (Ferrocarril Central Andino).
 Oh my!